 Naples, itself.
 Incorporated in the cathedral is the

-in its own right, built in the 6th century.
-Its
+its own right, built in the 6th century.
+Its present

-present three aisles divided by 27 antique columns
+three aisles divided by 27 antique columns are what is

 century her remains were brought to the church in

-then took her name.
-The baptistery of San Giovanni in fonte
+Naples, which then took her name.
+The baptistery of San Giovanni in fonte beneath

-beneath Santa Restituta claims to be the oldest in
+Santa Restituta claims to be the oldest in Western

-Western Christendom and contains a number of mosaics
+Christendom and contains a number of mosaics of

 Still on via Duomo and not far from the Cathedral is the church of San Giorgio Maggiore.
 Its proximity to the Duomo may account for the neglect that this house of worship has suffered over the centuries.
 San Giorgio Maggiore is one of the oldest churches in the city; indeed, it is truly “paleo-,” one of those churches built in the early centuries of Christianity in Italy and that disappeared or were covered over by newer buildings in the great age of cathedral building after the turn of the millennium.